Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 232](images/question232.jpg)

 - [ ] Identify the user who deleted a virtual machine three weeks ago: Metrics.
-Query the security events of a vitual machine that runs Windows Server 2016: Activity log.
+Query the security events of a virtual machine that runs Windows Server 2016: Activity log.
 - [x] Identify the user who deleted a virtual machine three weeks ago: Activity log.
-Query the security events of a vitual machine that runs Windows Server 2016: Logs.
+Query the security events of a virtual machine that runs Windows Server 2016: Logs.
-- [ ] Identify the user who deleted a virtual machine three weeks ago: Activity log.
-Query the security events of a vitual machine that runs Windows Server 2016: Logs.
+- [ ] Identify the user who deleted a virtual machine three weeks ago: Logs.
+Query the security events of a virtual machine that runs Windows Server 2016: Logs.
 - [ ] Identify the user who deleted a virtual machine three weeks ago: Service Health.
-Query the security events of a vitual machine that runs Windows Server 2016: Metrics.
+Query the security events of a virtual machine that runs Windows Server 2016: Metrics.

 **[⬆ Back to Top](#table-of-contents)**